makerdao/pymaker/keepers-doc/index.rst

 sai_abitrage.py
 ---------------

-A keeper to use arbitrage opportunities to earn money executing transactions between `Tub`, `Lpc` and OasisDEX.
+A keeper to use arbitrage opportunities to earn money executing transactions between the `Tub` and OasisDEX.

 From `keepers/sai_arbitrage.py`: